leisurelyrcxf/cmoult/examples/simpleserver/README.md

 All sites created before the update will be considered public and therefore be accessible by everyone.

 The file `update.py` contains the code of the update.
-Keepin mind that it is not yet ready to be applied.
+Keep in mind that it is not yet ready to be applied.